neilbmclaughlin/github-secrets/README.md

 # Github Secrets

-A utility to populate github secrets from the CLI
+A CLI utility to populate github secrets from a line based text file or stream

 ***Note***: version 2.0.0 is a breaking change and no longer works by default with .env format files.
 See examples below on how to do this in a unix environment